 If you're feeling brave, darker color palettes can make any space feel like a little cocoon.
 For instance, the walls in this living room by Bayley Ward have been doused in a decadent shade of blue and paired with dark blue furniture to match.
 Imagine seeking refuge here on a chilly evening, getting cozy next to a crackling fire with a glass of wine in hand.
 Pure bliss.

 Don't be scared to look to nature for the perfect pop of color.
-Sky blue is a versatile tone that works with a number of different color schemes, from similar pastels to earthy greens and browns.
+Robin's egg blue is a versatile tone that works with a number of different color schemes, from similar pastels to earthy greens and even browns.
 We love the latter, seen here in the home of Ashley Rose from Sugar & Cloth, where the outside has well and truly been brought indoors.

 8. Warm it up with lustrous brass accents.